jugsaar/jugsaar-58-opa-for-java/opa-demos/opa-demo-playground-complex/readme.md

 # Data
 The data for our scenario contains a role hierarchy, a mapping of roles to permissions and user role assignments.

+## Role hierarchy
-The role hiearchy and permission mapping looks like this:
+The role hiearchy with embedded permissions looks like this:
 ```plantuml
 @startuml
 object Board {